-The Armstrong Institute for Patient Safety and Quality is seeking a full time Research Pharmacy Program Assistant that will work as a member of a research team within the Armstrong Institute for Patient Safety and Quality based in Baltimore, MD and will be located with the pharmacy team at Howard County General Hospital.
+The candidate will work as a member of a research team within the Armstrong Institute for Patient Safety and Quality based in Baltimore, MD and will be located with the pharmacy team at Howard County General Hospital.
 The study is focused on developing a patient-centric model of medication safety, accomplished via data generated through a multi-method approach including use of a medication safety risk assessment tool.
 Findings will inform development of future interventions to improve medication safety in care transitions from hospital to home.

 Duties & Responsibilities